Rafael-Julio-2242/javascript_knn_house_prices/README.md

-# javascript_knn_house_prices
-This repository is about precicting house prices with knn algorithm
+# KNN HOUSE PRICES Javascript implementation

+## This Repository is a simple javascript implementation of an ML Algorithm

+The idea is to try to predict House Prices with KNN algorithm and javascript using Tensorflow.js